PurpleBooth/fast-conventional/README.md

 A fast way to fill in conventional commit messages

 USAGE:
-    fast-conventional [OPTIONS] <commit-message-path> [ARGS]
+    fast-conventional [OPTIONS] <commit-message-path>

 ARGS:
     <commit-message-path>    The name of the file that contains the commit log message
-    <commit-message-source>    The commit message, and can be: message (if a -m or -F option
-                               was given to git); template (if a -t option was given or the configuration option commit.template is set in git); merge (if the commit is a merge or a .git/MERGE_MSG file exists); squash (if a .git/SQUASH_MSG file exists); or commit
-    <commit-sha>               Commit SHA-1 (if a -c, -C or --amend option was given to git).

 OPTIONS:
     -c, --config <config>    Configuration file [env: FAST_CONVENTIONAL_CONFIG=]